Nominated by Margaret Kaiser; researched by Mary Beth Craven and Margaret Kaiser; narrative by Margaret Kaiser

 In addition to regular household purchases, researchers may also be able to divine patterns in household celebrations.
 Many families purchased chestnuts around Christmas and there are entries for extra flour and sugar, which might suggest a cake for a celebration—all clues into the day-to-day life of Northvale’s families.

 Many households, in deference to what your Nonna may have told you, bought pre-made pasta from a local store—a fact which these account books support.
 Regular purchases of cigars and cigarettes in other entries suggest a tobacco lover in the house.
 A few households made regular purchases of kerosene, possibly to fuel lamps in the household before electric light fixtures were commonplace.
-Some entries for men, and the purchases of bread salami and cheese over raw ingredients, suggest they may have been on their own.
+Some entries record purchases made by men, where items such as ready-to-eat bread, salami, and cheese suggest they may have been bachelors.

 As seen in these photos, small stores typically occupied first floors of the shopkeepers’ homes.
 Two general stores in Northvale were the Contini and DeBello Groceries.